lucasvegi/Elixir-Refactorings/README.md

   Note that this refactoring produces code that enables the application of [Transform to list comprehension](#transform-to-list-comprehension).

+* __Side-conditions:__
+  * For this refactoring to be performed without causing changes in the code's behavior, the function that originally generates each element of the list expression (*e.g.*, `merge_sort/1`) must be pure, meaning it should not produce side effects.

+  This side condition is based on definitions written by Tamás Kozsik *et al.* in this paper: [[1]](https://doi.org/10.1016/j.future.2017.05.011)

 [▲ back to Index](#table-of-contents)
 ___